|Year of offer||2018|

 This subject will explore through studio practice and theory, the artmaking processes of printing and collage, and their diverse purposes as forms of communication and social engagement.
 The subject offers a practice-based investigation orientated towards community and collaborative learning.
-This investigation involves engaging in an artistic collaboration with a local school, and in a negotiated community project incorporating artistic practice.
-Key principles of visual perception, design and analysis will be reinforced through explorations in a range of printmaking techniques (such as photographic screenprinting, stencil printing, lino printing, collographs) and collage-making techniques.
+This investigation involves engaging in an artistic collaboration with a local school, and in a negotiated community focussed project incorporating artistic practice.
+Key principles of visual perception, design and analysis will be reinforced through explorations in a range of printmaking techniques (such as monoprinting, lino printing, drypoint etching, stencil printing, collographs) and collage-making techniques.
 The subject caters for students with varied prior experiences in visual arts practice.

 On completion of this subject students will be able to:

 - Explore and reflect critically on diverse approaches and purposes of printmaking and collage artmaking techniques

 - Learn a range of printing and collage artmaking methods

 - Reinforce observational and design skills

 - Reinforce an understanding of key principles of visual perception, design and analysis

 - Develop an understanding of pedagogical theories that inform visual arts practice in the area of printmaking